John Lovewell: Legacy

 Lovewell Mountain in Washington, New Hampshire, which he climbed to do surveillance, is named for him, as is Lovewell Pond in Fryeburg.
 The town of Lovell, Maine, derives its name from Lovewell.
 Captain Lovewell's War is featured on a New Hampshire historical marker (number 20) along New Hampshire Route 16 in Ossipee.

 Lovewell was celebrated in song and story.
 More than one hundred years after his death Henry Wadsworth Longfellow (poem, "The Battle of Lovells Pond"), Nathaniel Hawthorne (story, "Roger Malvin's Burial") and Henry David Thoreau (passage in the book A Week on the Concord and Merrimack Rivers) all wrote about Lovewell's Fight.
 "The Battle of Lovells Pond", written when Longfellow was 13, retold the story of Lovewell's death; it was Longfellow's first published poem, appearing in the Portland Gazette of November 21, 1820.
 "Roger Malvin's Burial", an 1832 story, concerns two colonial survivors returning home after what Hawthorne calls "Lovell's Fight."

 Land in and around Bow, New Hampshire and Suncook, New Hampshire was granted to survivors and heirs of Lovewell's raid, including to Toby, a Native American scout who had joined Lovewell's party.

 Lovewell's wife Hannah married Benjamin Smith of Merrimack a few years after Lovewell's death.
+His daughter, also named Hannah, married Joseph Baker and settled in Suncook.